cilium/cilium/Documentation/bpf.rst

 * ``BPF_ALU``, ``BPF_ALU64``: Both classes contain ALU operations.
 Generally,
   ``BPF_ALU`` operations are in 32 bit mode and ``BPF_ALU64`` in 64 bit mode.
-  Both ALU classes have basic operations with source operand that is register-based and an immediate-based counterpart.
+  Both ALU classes have basic operations with source operand which is register-based and an immediate-based counterpart.
 Supported by both are add (``+``), sub (``-``), and (``&``), or (``|``), left shift (``<<``), right shift (``>>``), xor (``^``), mul (``*``), div (``/``), mod (``%``), neg (``~``) operations.
 Also mov (``<X> := <Y>``)